-After our amazing time in Malaysia, off I went to Hong Kong.
+After our amazing time in Malaysia, off I went to Hong Kong and Macau.
 It was a 4-hour flight on my own because Jonathan had to go to North Vietnam for his own motorbike adventure.
 For married couples, I would actually recommend spending alone time from one another.
 It’s pretty healthy for any relationship.

 Ok, so going back to my Hong Kong trip, it was really easy to go to the city center from the airport because of the express train.
 It just took me roughly 30 minutes and I’m already in my destination.

 In my case, I was privileged to have been accommodated by 2 of the finest hotels in the country, The Pottinger Hotel, and The Olympian Hotel.
 To be straightforward, Hong Kong is not your typical backpacker’s haven.
 It’s more of a shopping district if you ask me.
 However, if you are traveling on a shoestring budget, there are a lot of hostels and local eateries to choose from, you can find our list here for the budget hotels and backpacker hostels in Hong Kong.

 For the flight, you can check out AirAsia’s website and look for their promos and seat sales and get the same fun-filled experience that I had in Hong Kong.